FREE AND ALMOST FREE THINGS TO DO IN ADELAIDE 2023

-On our visit to Canberra last year we had visited the Museum of Australian Democracy Old Parliament House and found it really interesting so we were keen to see what South Australia might have to offer in their collection.
+On our visit to Canberra last year, we had visited the Museum of Australian Democracy Old Parliament House and found it really interesting, so we were keen to see what South Australia might offer in their collection.
 Among the things you might learn on a visit are that South Australia was the first state in Australia where women could vote.
 It became law in 1894.

 Best suited to kids over ten years of age, it’s a small collection but with no entry fee, and its convenient location with all the other museums in the cultural zone is well worth a short visit.

 Tucked in behind the Centre for Democracy, you will find the rather small Migration Museum.
 Along with its regular exhibitions on migration to South Australia in the 20th and 21st Century, the museum usually hosts a number of small temporary exhibits.
 Unless you want to read all the details, thirty minutes is likely long enough here.
 Not a great choice for kids and really best suited to history lovers.

 Make your way back up to North Terrace and continue west.
 Along the way, you pass the National War Memorial commemorating WW1.
 If you have been observant, you may have noticed several bronze plaques in the footpath along the walk today between the University and Parliament House.
 These commemorate people who made major contributions to the early days of South Australia. on this block of North Terrace between Kintore Ave and King William St are a number of busts and statues of famous South Australians.